 What Discover does is provide Snapchat users with curated content by a few media outlets, including ESPN, Daily Mail, Comedy Central, Vice, Food Network, National Geographic, Cosmopolitan, CNN, and People Magazine (Buzzfeed and iHeartRadio have recently been added).

-As you’d expect on an app, the content (with new content uploaded each day) is short and to the point; long-form writing isn’t meant for Snapchat.
+As you’d expect on an app, the content (with new content uploaded each day) is short and to the point; long-form writing isn’t meant for Snapchat, which is primarily used for sexting or even cheating.
 All of the content is also oriented vertically, so there’s no need to go through the hassle of turning off your rotation lock and hold your phone on it’s side.

 You see, Snapchat totally nailed it here; every aspect of Discover is well thought out perfectly oriented towards the hundred million or so young people that use the app on a daily basis.